p2panda/handbook/website/docs/faq.md

 ## Does p2panda encrypt data?

-By default all published data is not encrypted. p2panda offers [Secret Group](/specification/encryption) to allow optional group encryption between multiple peers.
+By default all published data is not encrypted. p2panda offers [Secret Group](/specification/encryption) to allow group encryption between multiple peers.
 For this p2panda uses [Messaging Layer Security](https://messaginglayersecurity.rocks/) (MLS) under the hood.
-While technically it is already possible to write encrypted applications (we will provide an example soon), we are still working on a high-level API which will make using encryption more seamless for developers.
+While technically it is already possible to write encrypted applications (we will provide an example soon), for the upcoming funding period we are working on a high-level API which will make using encryption more seamless for developers.

 ## Does p2panda run on smartphones?

-We already did some experiments with running p2panda nodes via [Termux](https://termux.dev/en/) on our Android phones with very low memory footprints and without any problems.
-If [Tauri](https://tauri.app/) starts supporting Android, Windows and iOS builds out-of-the-box it will be very easy to integrate a p2panda node there as well.
-Until then you can try the [hacky path](https://hackmd.io/XIcEwk4GSxy8APZhSa0UnA) with this document from the Tauri team (we might try it ourselves soon as well and share an example here).
+Yes!
+Very well actually, [we've shipped an Android app](https://github.com/p2panda/meli/) built with flutter using p2panda with FFI bindings inside of it.

 ## Is p2panda "offline-first"?